ceceppa/ceceppa-multilingua/readme.txt

 == Changelog ==

+* 1.4.17 *
+* Fixed preview post/page when using static homepage for non default language

 = 1.4.16 =
 * Fixed preview post/page when using static homepage
 * Now will be displayed correct flag after "quick edit" update